hemmelig/OkadaPy/README.md

 pip install okada
 ```

-Until then, it can be installed from source, providing a suitable C compiler is available:
+Alternatively, OkadaPy can be installed from source, providing a suitable C compiler is available:

 ```console
 git clone https://github.com/hemmelig/OkadaPy